Support #5503

 \q

-Updated by Daniel D over 5 years ago
+Updated by Daniel D about 6 years ago

 Can you check please if repo_id has an UNIQUE index set for Postgres?
 This is a requirement for this to continue, maybe the migration didn't convert that properly?

-Updated by Stephen Serafin over 5 years ago
+Updated by Stephen Serafin about 6 years ago

 Is this what you are looking for: